 The Company is a limited company registered in Scotland and a member of the Aviva plc group of companies.
 The Company transacts general and health insurance business in the United Kingdom (UK).
+This includes underwriting foreign risks arising from the inwards reinsurance arrangement with the Company's direct subsidiary, Aviva Insurance Ireland Designated Activity Company (AIIDAC) and its global corporate specialty business.
 The major classes of business underwritten are personal lines (motor, home, creditor and other), health and commercial lines (property, liability, motor and other).